 The Montana Human Rights Act prohibits discrimination in employment based on race, creed, religion, color, national origin, age, physical or mental disability, marital status, or sex (including maternity and pregnancy) (MT Code Sec.
 49-2-101 et seq.).
 The Act applies to all employers in the state, including employment agencies and unions.
-Nonprofit private membership clubs are not covered by the Act.
+Nonprofit fraternal, charitable, or religious associations or corporations are not covered by the Act.

 Under the Act, it is unlawful for an employer to:

 • Refuse to hire, discharge, or otherwise discriminate with respect to an individual's compensation or terms of employment.